-^{} We thank Gerdie Everaert, Ewoud Quaghebeur and participants at an UGent Macroeconomics Seminar for useful suggestions, comments, and active discussion of an earlier draft of this paper.
+We thank Gerdie Everaert, Ewoud Quaghebeur, Selien De Schryder, Gert Peersman and participants at an UGent Macroeconomics Seminar for useful suggestions, comments, and active discussion of an earlier draft of this paper.
+We are very grateful to Lars Heylen for excellent research assistance.